AppEsteem/Samples/managed/managedsample.md

 ![GitHub Logo](../media/csharp_ReviewChanges_3.png)

-5) Select OK button to continue.
+5) Click OK to continue.

 6) Message is displayed on the screen that the installation is finished.

-7) From NuGet package solution innstallation can be verified with AppEsteem SRCL checked and Uninstall button enabled.
+7) From NuGet package solution innstallation can be verified with AppEsteem SRCL checked and the Uninstall button enabled.

 8) Modify your main function to be wrapped within the initialization object by doing: